Hand painted kitchens

 Repaint bespoke wooden kitchens

 A well made designer painted kitchen will last decades, and can look good for every one of those years, if maintained.
 We have the products and the experience to repaint the most beautiful painted kitchens and furniture.
-And it is not unknown to leave a kitchen finished better than it ever was.
+Not bragging but it is not unknown to leave a kitchen finished better than it ever was.

 Great painters should be a delight to deal with too.

 We believe that there is much more to a kitchen painting service than leaving your cabinets with a flawless finish.
-Having your kitchen painted is a big deal for most of our customers, and we bend over backwards to try and ease the worry!
+Inviting a craftsman into your home to paint your kitchen is a big deal for most of our customers.
+We bend over backwards to try and ease the worry!

 Excellent communication: We are very good at answering emails and calls and keeping in touch with you.